PIR-PIXR/CSA-parallel-PIR/README.md

 - We develop a \textit{divide-and-conquer} algorithm to generate an ancestral coloring for \textit{every} feasible color sequence with time complexity $\Theta(n\log\log(n))$ on the perfect binary tree of $n$ leaves.
 The algorithm can color a tree of two billion nodes in under five minutes.

-- Finally, we implement and evaluate the empirical performance of our approach using SealPIR~\cite{sealpir2022} as the underlying PIR scheme.
+- Finally, we implement and evaluate the empirical performance of our approach using SealPIR as the underlying PIR scheme.

 ---
 ## Problem Description